 The third major problem was funding.
 I was clear that funding should be 'clean' and unconditional, yet in the case of the three funding offers received, all included conditions requiring us somehow to serve the fund-providers' interests or organisations – however subtly.
 I had sought but the value of a mere component of one mere missile, yet extensive justification of our financial needs and its projected results was demanded.
 This was impossible, also spiritually irresponsible, so funding was not found.
 It is difficult to discuss the issues involved in public and with people who do not have first-hand experience of the issues involved.

 The project was closed in 1997 before serious burn-out and complexity could set in.
 A small group of twelve people, later declining to seven, continued as a 'lean and mean' team.
 This group engaged in regular weekly coordinated meditations and four weekend meetings per year.
 Agreeing to 100% commitment to this work, the group researched and developed techniques, collated feedback and monitored developments, with a view to expanding activities at a later date.
-The group quietly continues today, though I am no longer a member.
+The group quietly continued up to 2017.

 I have also done conflict resolution work via e-mail, in connection with the crises in Kosovo, Israel and Afghanistan, by keeping communication lines open with people at the heart of these events and simply hearing their case, by bearing witness and adding helpful perspectives.
 I find this combination of e-mail and psychic-intuitive work to be effective.
 I also write periodic essays for Internet distribution, seeking to clarify the history, context and esoteric issues involved in working with world crises.
 I keep contact with networks of peace-workers, supporting and bolstering their efforts, ideas and personal lives.
 At the time of writing, in my innerwork, I was focused on inner dialogue with Saddam Hussein, Hamid Karzai, Yasser Arafat and on concealed influences behind the US president.
 This work is unsupported and quietly carried out.